riceissa/issarice.com/wiki/hiding-the-cost.md

 Examples:

-  * People describing in detail all of the things they get from attending EA Global without saying how much it cost them (for the ticket, flight, hotel fees, disruption in workflow, etc.).
-TODO: find that EAG thread that Vipul commented on.
+  * People describing in detail all of the things they get from attending EA Global without saying how much it cost them (for the ticket, flight, lodging, disruption in workflow, etc.).
+In particular, see a [June 2016 thread][eag] where Vipul Naik comments:

+    > I think it would be helpful if people here disclosed how much they
+    > actually paid for the conference, as well as their total cost of
+    > attendance, since the out-of-pocket costs (both for the conference itself
+    > and for travel to it) can play a significant role in determining whether
+    > it's cost-effective.
+If somebody says "I spent $400 on the conference and
+    > $200 traveling to it, and found it worthwhile" that's more impressive
+    > than somebody who got a discount ticket of $100 and lived in the area and
+    > found it worthwhile.
+    >
+    > I say this because my impression is that many elites/community insiders
+    > get discounts or fee waivers and this might be making it look like a more
+    > cost-effective proposition to them than to the typical participants.

+    Thanks to Vipul Naik for relocating this thread when I indirectly brought it up in a conversation.

   * Something I've noticed while doing my [dive into global health][gh]: people tend to enthusiastically list all of the impact their program has had,